SteffeyDev/react-native-popover-view/README.md

 }
 ```

-### Showing popover centered on the screen
+### Showing popover without anchor

-If you just want the popover to be centered on the screen, not anchored to anything, you can omit the `from` prop altogether.
+If you just want the popover to be floating on the screen, not anchored to anything, you can omit the `from` prop altogether.

 ```jsx
 import React, { useState } from 'react';